In This Article

 Celebs With Your Face Shape: Joan Smalls, Sarah Jessica Parker, Liv Tyler

 The Best Brows for You: "A straighter brow with soft edges will help widen the face shape," says St. Jean.
 A gentle arch will help widen your face.
 Avoid high arches, which will make your face appear thinner, says Kassajikian.
-"This face shape also wears a fluffy brow really well because it offsets the length of the face," St. Jean notes.
+"This face shape also wears a fluffy brow well because it offsets the length of the face," St. Jean notes.

 Brow Shapes for Round Faces